Here are four tips for replacing irreplaceable talent in your organization:

 1. Implement a succession strategy

 It's not just about departures either.
 Succession planning can help teams cope with unplanned absences, such as sickness or bereavement leave, as well as holidays or parental leave.
-Having a plan in place to identify ways individual teams can deal with any single employee being unable to work will help your company become more adaptable.
+Having a plan in place to identify ways individual teams can deal with any single employee being unable to work will help your company become more flexible and adaptable.

 2. Encourage skill sharing between employees